jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 @title[What is the aim of this talk?]
 ## What is the aim of this talk?

-- Know how to use the ActivityInfo Data Model to extend your own applicaitons
+- Know how to use the ActivityInfo Data Model to extend your own applications
 - Use data from ActivityInfo in your own applications

 ---